ThirstiestWater/10-Minutes-Till-Work/README.md

 # 10 Minutes Till Work ☕🧊☀️

-Fight back and melt the ice cubes before they dilute your coffee before work!
+Defend your morning brew by battling icy invaders!
+Melt the ice cubes before they water down your coffee and ruin your day!

 ### Demo
 ```